 There are 4 members of teaching staff in the department, speaking a range of European languages.
-Languages offered at Brakenhale are French and Spanish: half of year 7 learn French and the other half learn Spanish.
-Students in top set in year 8 and 9 study both languages.
-Teaching staff in the department also speak German and Italian fluently.
+Languages offered at Brakenhale are French and Spanish.
+Teaching staff in the department also speak German.

 The key aim of the department is to instil fun and relevance into the teaching of Modern Languages, and for students to leave our three specialist classrooms with confidence in and a genuine passion for Modern Foreign Languages.